-- Weight at birth: Shetland 30 kg, draught 100 kg - Gestation period: 320-345 days (average 335) - Number of offspring: Normally one.
+• Weight at birth: Shetland 30 kg, draught 100 kg

+Gestation period: 320-345 days (average 335) Number of offspring: Normally one.
 Twins are rare and associated with low survival rates.
 Any schools considering breeding of horses should discuss their breeding and management plan with a veterinarian prior to starting.
-Artificial insemination and semen collection are Category 5 activities that should only be undertaken by experienced handlers or Veterinarians.

-Handling: Humans: Horses should be approached in quiet, kind way and handled in low stress, but non-hesitant manner.
+Artificial insemination and semen collection are activities that should only be undertaken by experienced Handling: handlers or veterinarians, prior to having approval from the NGSAEC.
+Humans: Horses should be approached in quiet, kind way and handled in low stress, but non-hesitant manner.
 Schools should choose horses with calm temperaments that require minimal restraint to perform activities.
 The safety of animals and people must be always monitored when handling horses to avoid injuries to people or horses.
 Equipment: headstall and lead rope.
 Ensure all equipment is prepared ready for use prior to restraining a horse and horses are returned to their yards promptly once activities are completed.
 Transport: Consideration must be given to horse behaviour when loading and unloading horses.
-See Section B8 for Specific requirements for the land transport of Sheep in the Land Transport of Livestock Standards and Guidelines for more information in relation to horse transportation
+See Section B8 for Specific requirements for the land transport of Sheep in the Land Transport of Livestock Standards and Guidelines for more information in relation to horse transportation.
 Hygiene: Thoroughly wash hands with soap and running water for at least 15 seconds after working or handling any horses.
 Dry hands with clean paper towel or air dryer.
 Turn off the tap with the paper towel if possible.

-Signs of Indicators: illness: • change in behaviour; • diarrhoea;

-- weight loss; - loss of appetite;

-- abortion or infertility;

-- abnormal discharges from the eyes, ears, mouth, anus, or genitalia;

-- persistent coughing, gasping, or panting;

-- lethargy or listless;

-- abnormal growths or skin lesions;

-- hair loss, excessive scratching or rubbing;

-- parasites;

-- swollen joints, stiff gait, or lameness;

-- swellings on the head;

-- rolling and thrashing on the ground; or

-- failure to thrive or grow.
+Disease prevention: Schools are encouraged to seek advice from veterinarians and animal industry representatives and to develop an equine management plan.
+This plan should outline a calendar of routine husbandry events and treatments (e.g., vaccinations and deworming) the school will undertake throughout the year.
+Treatments must be documented in the appropriate records.
+Schools should also develop a farm biosecurity plan to assess risks to their enterprise.
+Due to the high fatality rates associated with Hendra virus in humans having contact with infected horses, it is recommended for schools to vaccinate horses against Hendra virus to protect their horses, staff, students, other animals on the property and surrounding public.
+While cases have not been reported in South Australia, due to the high movement of horses across Australia the risk cannot be waived.
+Signs of Illness: Indicators: